-Moreover, to understand how heel strike running is harmful to the body, studies have used computational models that incorporated soft tissue structures, anatomical geometry and impact formulations to quantify the boundary of impact loads at heel strike.
+To understand how heel strike running is very harmful to the body, studies use computational models that incorporated soft tissue structures, anatomical geometry and impact formulations to quantify the boundary of impact loads at heel strike.

-We already know that injuries caused by running are created by repetitive trauma impacts and joint overloading, making certain conditions, such as knee osteoarthritis, more likely to occur.
+We already know that the majority of running related-injuries are created by repetitive trauma impacts and joint overloading, making certain conditions, such as knee osteoarthritis and bone fracture more likely to occur.

-- Incorporating the touchdown phase of heel strike running is vital because at heel strike, a measurable impact peak is generated that is not generated in a forefoot strike landing.
+- Incorporating the touchdown phase of heel strike running is vital because at heel strike, a measurable burst in collisional impact, also called the ‘impact peak’ is generated, but is not generated in a forefoot strike landing (see here what a proper forefoot strike looks like).

 Because the impact peak at touchdown is strongly related to repetitive stress injury, forefoot runners are often excluded from studies on these injuries for the reason that forefoot running generates no measurable impact peak (Lierberman et al., 2010).
 Heel strike runners on the other hand, are studied exhaustively to understand the role of the impact peak in degenerative joint progression.